cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 platforms that have hardware memory protection -- will generally result in a segmentation fault.

-However, not all platforms *do* implement memory protection, so this is not guaranteed.
+However, not all platforms *do* implement memory protection, so this might not occur on every platform.

 </div>